Contentment: Christianity

-During his ministry, Christ himself gives an inventory of these "satisfactions", called beatitudes: "Blessed are the poor in spirit, for the Kingdom of Heaven is theirs", "Blessed are the hungry and thirsty for righteousness, for they will be satisfied ”,“ happy the pure in heart, for they will see God ”.
+In the New Testament, during his ministry, Christ himself gives an inventory of these "satisfactions", called beatitudes: "Blessed are the poor in spirit, for the Kingdom of Heaven is theirs", "Blessed are the hungry and thirsty for righteousness, for they will be satisfied "," happy the pure in heart, for they will see God ".
 Many other people in the Bible also spoke about contentment:

 Jesus Christ defended love as the fundamental element for achieving harmony on all levels, including the level of individual happiness.
 True gratitude comes from accepting Christ and believing that in Him you will have everything you need.

 Be content (Luke 10:7).
 The 70 disciples were told not to seek better accommodations; they were to stay in the home that first received them.

 The vision of Christianity considers that in life it is essential to be happy and satisfied.

 Islam

-In Islam, true contentment is achieved through establishing a relationship with Allah, always keeping Him in mind.
-The Quran states:

-This verse reveals that the more the people gain the trivial goods of this life, the greater becomes the hunger and the consequent burning of their hearts.
-Moreover, there is no end for worldly desires and greed.
-But as for those who seek God, the more they turn to Him, the greater is their peace of mind.
-This means that a search for the divine or a supreme Deity is inherent within human nature and the innermost yearning of a human being.
-The real and ultimate goal of a person's life.
+There are many times when Contentment is cited by the Quran as a (mainly) positive attribute.
+For example, the Quran states:

-In a well known Hadith (saying of the prophet Muhammad) the prophet said:
+In a well known Hadith (saying of Muhammad) Muhammad said:

-Eastern religions
+Dharmic (Indic) religions

 In Yoga (Yoga Sutras of Patanjali), movement or positions, breathing practices, and concentration, as well as the yamas and niyamas, can contribute to a physical state of contentment (santosha).